TK-data/BilparkApp/README.md

 #### RegisterCompany
 Is put together by RegisterCompanyScreen and CompanyPicker.
 This component lets the user choose which company they are connected to.
 #### RegisterVehicle
-Is put together by GetCarScreen, GetCarForm and CarForm\* which together lets the user search for their car and then accept if it is theirs.
+Is put together by GetCarScreen, GetCarForm and CarForm which together lets the user search for their car and then accept if it is theirs.
 #### TravelLog
-Is put together by TravelLogScreen, TravelLogInput, TravelLogPassengerForm\*, TravelLogCargoForm\*, GooglePlacesAutocompleteFrom and GooglePlacesAutocompleteTo.
+Is put together by TravelLogScreen, TravelLogInput, TravelLogPassengerForm, TravelLogCargoForm, GooglePlacesAutocompleteFrom and GooglePlacesAutocompleteTo.

-\* This component are using [tcomb-form-native ](https://github.com/gcanti/tcomb-form-native)

 ### Components

 #### LoginScreen
 Container for LoginForm.
-#### LoginForm
+#### LoginForm \*
+A form with username and password fields.
 #### UserRegisterScreen
 Container for UserRegisterForm.
-#### UserRegisterForm
+#### UserRegisterForm \*
+A form with Email, First-name, Last-name, Address and Password fields.
 #### MenuScreen
 Container for MenuBox, ProfileButton, Slide1 and Slide2.
 #### MenuBox
+Main buttons for navigating to other modules in the application
 #### ProfileButton
+Button for navigating to the users profile.
 #### Slide1
+Slide with information about the users car, if he/she has registered one.
 #### Slide2
+Slide with information about the company the user are connected to.
 #### DamageReportScreen
 Container for DamageReportForm

-#### DamageReportForm
+#### DamageReportForm \*
+A form with several fields to register damage on the users vehicle.
+Do also let the user write a comment if there has been any damage on parts of the car.
 #### FuelDayScreen
 Container for FuelDayForm and FuelDayForm.

-#### FuelDayForm
+#### FuelDayForm \*

 #### FuelSetNotificationScreen